Appalachian Trail Town Spotlight: Manchester Center, VT

 Manchester Center is about five miles off the AT, but you will be tempted by what this town has to offer.
 You’ll see a parking lot where the AT crosses VT-11, which makes it an easy spot to hitchhike.
 This parking lot serves local day hikers… just ask them to drop you off at the Price Chopper grocery store.

-In town, you’ll be able to do a full grocery resupply, visit an Eastern Mountain Sports outfitter, and catch a movie at the Village Picture Show… all in the same complex.
-It doesn’t get much better than this.
+In town, you’ll be able to do a full Price Chopper grocery resupply and catch a movie at the Village Picture Show… in the same complex.
+Visit The Mountain Goat outfitter a bit further west on Depot St. It doesn’t get much better than this.

 Also worth noting: Ted’s Barbershop in the same complex offers haircuts and maple syrup.
 Zoom in on the street view image if you don’t believe me.

 Places to stay

 Like the resupply options, Manchester Center has an abundance of places to stay.
 Northbounders will notice prices gradually increasing as they get closer to ski towns, but you can still find a room for around $30/person if you share.
 Check out the Green Mountain House if you like local trail hostels.
 The Red Sled Motel offers free shuttles from the trail and is hiker-friendly, and there’s also an Econo Lodge between town and the trail.

 The Price Chopper is a full-service grocery store.
 You can get everything for the next 53-mile stretch to Killington, along with a pint of ice cream.
 The store appreciates if hikers don’t crowd the shopping cart/entrance area while sorting everything after purchasing.

 Getting dropped off at the Price Chopper puts you within easy walking distance of a lot of options.
 Manchester Center has Thai, Chinese, Mexican, ice cream, pizza, and fast food.
 If you’re up for breakfast, there is a breakfast diner place called Up For Breakfast.